-D2.5 Harmful substances

-The use of harmful substances, including pesticides, paints, swimming pool disinfectants, and cleaning materials, is minimized, and substituted when available by innocuous products or processes.
-All storage, use, handling, and disposal of chemicals are properly managed.

 - a.
+Water risk in the main destinations visited has been assessed and documented. - b.
+In destinations visited where water risk has been assessed as high, water stewardship goals have been determined. - Water used in the organization's operations and those over which it has direct influence/control is monitored and managed. - d.
+Equipment and practices are used that minimize water consumption.

-An inventory of harmful substances has been made and material safety data sheets (MSDS) are held. - Action has been taken to source more environmentally friendly alternatives - c.
-Chemicals, especially those in bulk amounts, are stored and handled in accordance with appropriate standards. - d.
-Visitors are informed about personal use of substances which may be considered harmful to the local environment (such as toxic sunscreens and repellants).
+it.
+Any residual waste disposal has no adverse effect on the local population or the environment. d.
+Waste disposal is to a government run or approved facility and there is evidence that the facility has no negative impact on the environment or local population. e.
+Solid waste disposed is measured by type and goals are in place to minimize non-diverted solid waste. f.
+Guidance is given to customers, staff and suppliers of products and services on minimizing waste.
+D2.5 Harmful substances The use of harmful substances, including pesticides, paints, swimming pool disinfectants, and cleaning materials, is minimized, and substituted when available by innocuous products or processes.
+All storage, use, handling, and disposal of chemicals are properly managed. a.
+An inventory of harmful substances has been made and material safety data sheets (MSDS) are held. b.
+Action has been taken to source more environmentally friendly alternatives. c.
+Chemicals, especially those in bulk amounts, are stored and handled in accordance with appropriate standards. d.
+Visitors are informed in advance to avoid use of personal toiletries and other substances which may be considered harmful to the local environment.
+D2.6 Minimize pollution The organization implements practices to minimize pollution from noise, light, runoff, erosion, ozone-depleting substances, and air, water and soil contaminants. a.
+The potential sources of pollution covered in the criterion have been reviewed and identified. b.
+The potential sources of pollution covered in the criterion are monitored. c.

-D2.6 Minimize pollution

-The organization implements practices to minimize pollution from noise, light, runoff, erosion, ozone-depleting substances, and air, water and soil contaminants.

-- a.
-The potential sources of pollution covered in the criterion have been reviewed and identified. - b.
-The potential sources of pollution covered in the criterion are monitored - c.
 Action is taken to minimize and where possible eliminate pollution from the sources covered in the criterion.

-D3 Conserving biodiversity, ecosystems and landscapes

-D3.1 Biodiversity conservation

-The organization supports and contributes to biodiversity conservation, including through appropriate management of its own property.
+D3 Conserving biodiversity, ecosysten ns and landscapes D3.1 Biodiversity conservation The organization supports and contributes to biodiversity conservation, including through appropriate management of its own property.
 Particular attention is paid to natural protected areas and areas of high biodiversity value.
-Any disturbance of natural ecosystems is minimized, rehabilitated and there is a compensatory contribution to conservation management.

-- a.
-The organization demonstrates awareness of natural protected areas and areas of high biodiversity value. - b.
-The organization provides and records monetary support for biodiversity conservation in the local area. - c.
-The organization provides and records in-kind or other support for biodiversity conservation in the local area. - d.
-The property is actively managed to support biodiversity conservation. - e.
-The organization is aware of, and mitigates, activity with potential to disturb wildlife and habitats. - f.
-Compensation is made where any disturbance has occurred. - g.
-Action is taken to encourage visitors to support biodiversity conservation. - h.
-The organization engages with local conservation NGOs.
+Any disturbance of natural ecosystems is minimized, rehabilitated and there is a compensatory a.
+The organization demonstrates awareness of natural protected areas and areas of high biodiversity value in the areas visited. b.
+The organization provides and records monetary support for biodiversity conservation in its main areas of operation/visited. c.
+The organization provides and records in-kind or other support for biodiversity conservation in its main areas of operation/visited. d.
+Properties owned or operated by the organization and those over which it had direct influence/control are actively managed to support biodiversity conservation. contribution to conservation management. e.
+The organization is aware of, and mitigates, activity with potential to disturb wildlife and habitats.

+operation/visited.